-This section of the EA documents the potential environmental impacts which would be expected with implementation of the Action and No Action Alternatives.
+This section of the EA documents the potential environmental impacts which would be expected with implementation of the Proposed Action, and the No Action Alternative.
 These include the direct impacts (those that result from the management actions) and indirect impacts (those that exist once the management action has occurred).